Cerebras/modelzoo/src/cerebras/modelzoo/data_preparation/nlp/gptj/README.md

 After splitting the dataset into smaller chunks from the previous step you can then convert the dataset into tokenized input ids in HDF5 file and use it with the `GptHDF5DataProcessor` class in [`GptHDF5DataProcessor.py`](../../../data/nlp/gpt/GptHDF5DataProcessor.py).

-For the details on the processing, please refer to the [HDF5 preprocessing](../../../data_preparation/nlp/hdf5_preprocessing/README.md).
+For the details on the processing, please refer to the section on [HDF5 preprocessing](https://docs.cerebras.net/en/latest/wsc/Model-zoo/Components/Data-preprocessing/data_preprocessing.html).

 For processing the split files into HDF5, below command can be used as a reference: